AbdullahAlNoman20/Hello-Friend-Agent/Playground/Content Based Recommendation Analysis/readme.md

-## Content-Based Recommendation Systems for H&M Products
+## Content-Based Recommendation Systems

-This project implements four content-based recommendation models to suggest similar products from the H&M dataset based on product attributes (`color` and `materials`).
+This project implements four content-based recommendation models to suggest similar products based on product attributes (`color` and `materials`).
 All models use **TF-IDF** (Term Frequency-Inverse Document Frequency) to extract features from a `tags` column, which combines lowercase color names (duplicated for emphasis) and cleaned material descriptions.
 The models differ in how they compute similarity and generate recommendations, but all are evaluated using **Precision@10** (Precision@K), which measures the fraction of relevant items (sharing the same color or at least one material) in the top-10 recommendations.

 ### Dataset Preprocessing
 The H&M dataset (`handm.csv`) contains product details like `productName`, `colorName`, and `materials`.
 Preprocessing steps include: